cetz-package/cetz/src/draw/shapes.typ

 /// = Styling
 /// *Root:* `arc`\
 /// == Keys
 ///   #show-parameter-block("radius", ("number", "array"), [The radius of the arc.
-An eliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.], default: 1)
+An elliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.], default: 1)
 ///   #show-parameter-block("mode", ("string",), [The options are: "OPEN" no additional lines are drawn so just the arc is shown; "CLOSE" a line is drawn from the start to the end of the arc creating a circular segment; "PIE" lines are drawn from the start and end of the arc to the origin creating a circular sector.], default: "OPEN")
 ///
 /// = Anchors